PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 17:53:32
+Last updated: 2024-04-05 17:54:05
-Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez
+Random Quote: You gonna ruin my life?
+I f'ing promise you I can do that a lot better than you can! - Rue Bennett